Step 4.2

 • a combination of both

-• If you have moved to the aged care home at short notice and haven’t been means-tested, you can be asked to pay the Daily Accommodation Payment (DAP) as an interim measure.
-This will be refunded if it later emerges you do not need to pay it.
+• If you have moved to the aged care home at short notice and you haven’t been means-tested, then you can be asked to pay the Daily Accommodation Payment (DAP) as an interim measure.
+This will be refunded if it later emerges that you do not need to pay it.

-• If you are liable to pay the full accommodation price, then the entry price is fixed for the duration of your stay.
+• If the means test means you are liable to pay the full accommodation price, then the entry price you pay is fixed for the duration of your stay.

-• If you are making a contribution to the accommodation cost it may fluctuate over time depending on your income and assets or if the facility becomes eligible for the higher accommodation supplement.
+• If you are making a contribution to the accommodation cost then this may fluctuate over time depending on changes to your income and assets or if the facility becomes eligible for the higher accommodation supplement.

 • You can’t be charged for your accommodation if you are receiving respite care.